 - The next day, pour the decoction through a strainer to remove the berries.
 Measure the strained decoction and pour it back into the stockpot over medium heat.

 - Once the decoction begins to steam, turn the heat to low.
 Add sugar or honey at a cup for cup ratio to the decoction and stir until it is combined.

 - If you used honey, remove the syrup from the heat and allow it to cool.
 When it is comfortable to handle, transfer the syrup to glass canning jars with clean lids and store in the refrigerator.

 - If you are using sugar, bring the syrup to a gentle simmer and allow it to simmer for 30 minutes uncovered.
 This helps thicken the syrup.
 Don’t try to simmer with a lid on the pot.
 There aren’t any volatile oils we are trying to keep in, and the sugar will cause a lidded pot to boil over into a sticky mess.

-Please note that this elderberry syrup recipe requires refrigeration and is not shelf stable.
+Again, please remember that this elderberry syrup recipe requires refrigeration and is not shelf-stable.
 It shouldn’t be left out on the counter or sent through the mail.
 If you want to share with friends, please transport your elderberry syrup in a cooler with ice to make sure it stays at a safe temperature.